christiskatsouris/Multivariate/README.md

 ### Task 2

-Consider an adding-up multivariate linear regression model and write code to obtain the maximum likelihood estimation for testing appropriate linear restricitions on the parameters of the model.
+Consider an adding-up multivariate linear regression model and write your own code in [R](https://www.r-project.org/), [Matlab](https://uk.mathworks.com/help/matlab/getting-started-with-matlab.html) or [Stata](https://www.stata.com/bookstore/getting-started-windows/) to obtain the maximum likelihood estimation for testing appropriate linear restricitions on the parameters of the model.

 ### References